cirosantilli/notes/stack-overflow/meta.md

 ## Mark old as duplicate of new

-Hi, the current consensus is to close by "quality": http://meta.stackexchange.com/questions/147643/should-i-vote-to-close-a-duplicate-question-even-though-its-much-newer-and-ha Since "quality" is not measurable, I just go by upvotes. ;-) Likely it comes down to which question hit the best newbie Google keywords on the title.
-Let me know if you think that they are not truly duplicates.
+hi, the current consensus is to close by "quality": http://meta.stackexchange.com/questions/147643/should-i-vote-to-close-a-duplicate-question-even-though-its-much-newer-and-ha Since quality is hard to measure, I usually recommend to close the question with less upvotes.
+Usually it comes down to which question hit the best newbie Google keywords on the title :-)

 I encourage you to simply copy your answer there with a disclaimer added at the bottom, and link from this one, in case it closes.